Skip to Content

 3. Swimming

 Dooega Bay Beach is a Blue Flag beach, known for good water quality and decent facilities.
 However, at the time of writing, there’s no lifeguard service on the beach.
 As such, we can’t recommend swimming.
-If you are desperate for a dip, there are plenty of lifeguarded beaches nearby.
-There is some life-saving equipment on the beach and it seems as if people do swim there.
+If you do fancy a dip, see out Achill beaches guide.

 About Dooega Beach